-FISCAL 2021 COMPARED TO FISCAL 2020
+FISCAL 2022 COMPARED TO FISCAL 2021

-Total revenue for the year ended April 30, 2021 was \$432.1 million, up from revenue of \$409.1 million recorded last year.
-The unfavourable foreign exchange translation impact on revenue for the year, when comparing to the effective rates for the same period last year, was approximately \$13 million as the COVID-19 pandemic resulted in significant volatility in foreign exchange markets in the last quarter of the previous year.
+Total revenue for the year ended April 30, 2022 was \$650.4 million, up from revenue of \$432.1 million recorded last year.
+The unfavourable foreign exchange translation impact on revenue for the year, when comparing to the effective rates for the same period last year, was approximately \$17 million.
 The impact on net earnings was minimal as expenditures in foreign jurisdictions tend to be in the same currency as revenue.